HaiseKen05/ESP32Doorbell/README.md

 -  If the doorbell is connected to the WiFi and no output it means that it had trouble sending data to the network, find a place with less obstacles to avoid signal degradation.
 -  Make sure both ESP32s and the doorbell module are connected to a stable 5V power source.
 -  Make sure that the Receiver ESP32 has all common GND, specifically on GPIO18, if not the ringtone will not work.
--  The whole thing will not work if the WiFi network is not connected to the internet.

 -------------------------------------------------------------------------------------------